kinderhead/Amethyst/README.md

 ### Running

-When using `amethyst run`, any `/tellraw` commands will be logged to the console.
+When using `amethyst run` or `amethyst build --run`, any `/tellraw` commands will be logged to the console.
 By default, the command will never end.
 However it will end if it encounters a message that says "[exit]" which can be sent by calling `amethyst:exit` after your program has completed.
 For example:

 ```cs
 #load